 The jazzy stuff gave me the opportunity to record an upright bass for the first time, which wasn’t something I thought would be happening anytime soon.
 For an instrument that’s notoriously difficult to record, I was amazed how little trouble it gave me.
 I didn’t even really try to record it well.
 I just set things up in a hurry to record some improvising in case it went somewhere interesting (and I think it did).

 I wanted to use the AEA R88 stereo ribbon mic on the bass, but thanks to the continued absence of the clip/adapter that’s supposed to help you position the mic where you want it there was no way for me to lower it enough to mic much below the headstock.
 Something tells me that wouldn’t make for very good tone.
-Instead, I grabbed the mic I normally use for vocals and a lot of other miscellaneous things (the Pearlman TM-1, which is one tasty handmade large-diaphragm condenser tube mic), we put it maybe four or five inches in front of the bass, I put it in omni mode, and away we went.
+Instead, I grabbed the mic I normally use for vocals and a lot of other miscellaneous things (the Pearlman TM-1, which is one tasty handmade large-diaphragm condenser tube mic), we put it maybe four or five inches in front of the bass, I put it in omni mode, and that was it.
 I didn’t even put on headphones to monitor how things were sounding.

 Later on when I listened back to what we did, I almost fell over.
 The combination of the Pearlman getting the meat of the bass and the piano mics picking up some extra ambience makes for a far better sound than I was expecting to get.
 I’m not sure I could have done much better even if I did spend a long time sussing out the best mic placement strategies.
 It sounds big and round and juicy without being tubby.

 That TM-1 truly is a jack of all trades.
 I’ve yet to find anything the mic doesn’t sound good in front of.
-I bought it pretty much blind, based on praise I’d read on the internet, after stepping up to better mic preamps revealed to me just how scary and fizzy my Rode mics really were.
+I bought it pretty much blind, based on the praise I’d read on the internet, after stepping up to better mic preamps revealed to me just how scary and fizzy my Rode mics really were.
 Talk about an impulse purchase that paid off.

 I still need to try throwing socks over those Rodes one of these days to see if that gets rid of some of the painful sibilance.
 Worst case scenario, I’ll have a handy weapon in case someone else tries to break in over here.
 It would be pretty amusing to have to explain to the police how I broke someone’s jaw with a microphone in a sock.
-If they asked, “Condenser or dynamic?” then I’d know I had a cop with a sense of humour, or at least some rudimentary microphone know-how.
+If they asked, “Condenser or dynamic?” then I’d know I had a cop with a sense of humour, or at least some rudimentary microphone knowhow.

 In the spirit of giving, here is a song recorded during the “sessions” for the next album that won’t be appearing on the CD.
 I think some people call such things out-takes.
 I’m not sure how you can take out what you never put in to begin with, but never mind.